douglaslessa7/strion-your-visual-performance-system/docs/ai-analysis-to-generate-strion-index.md

 ## 2. Body Analysis: Anthropometry, Musculature, and Posture
 Body extraction is done via OpenPose/BlazePose (17 to 33+ keypoints) for angles, and segmentation silhouettes to estimate circumferences.
 Optionally, a 3D SMPL model is fitted to deduce volume.

 ### 2.1 Silhouette Ratios (Scientifically Anchored)
 * **Waist-to-Chest Ratio (WCR):** The primary determinant of women's ratings of male bodily attractiveness (explains 56% of the variance).
 Ideal between 0.70 and 0.75.
 The AI segments the torso silhouette and converts 2D widths into proxy circumferences via learned calibration.
 * **Shoulder-to-Waist Ratio (SWR):** Biacromial width divided by the waist.
 The classic V-Taper (ideal ~1.6).
 * **The BMI Problem:** Not directly measurable from photos and conflates muscle with fat.
 Silhouette-derived WCR and SWR are orders of magnitude more actionable and stable.
+* **Waist-to-Hip Ratio (WHR) and Pelvic-Lumbar Proportions:** While WCR and SWR dominate the upper-body attractiveness variance, WHR is the critical diagnostic metric for assessing central adiposity, pelvic structure, and overall systemic health.
+The ideal male WHR is ~0.90.
+  * *Landmark Mapping:* The AI calculates this ratio by identifying and extracting two distinct horizontal axes from the segmentation data:
+    * *Waist Minimum (Numerator):* The narrowest horizontal circumference proxy, typically located just above the umbilicus and below the inferior border of the rib cage in the frontal silhouette.
+    * *Hip Maximum (Denominator):* The widest horizontal circumference proxy at the pelvic region.
+The AI must cross-reference the frontal silhouette with the sagittal silhouette to locate the level of the greater trochanters and the maximum posterior projection of the gluteus maximus.
+  * *Adiposity Phenotyping:* Deviations significantly above the 0.90 threshold strongly flag the accumulation of android (central) fat.
+This measurement acts as a hard constraint, mandating a reprioritization of the user's protocol toward structured aerobic output and systemic deficit before any localized hypertrophy interventions are recommended.

 ### 2.2 Muscle Mass Distribution (Region-by-Region Assessment)
 Each group is scored by size, shape, separation, symmetry, and proportion to the structural frame: